jonbirge/NetHealth/README.md

 If you don't have the MATLAB runtime package installed (you probably don't) you'll have to download the "MyAppInstaller_web.app" from package from one of the Releases.
 This will not only provide the compiled app, but will also download and install the MATLAB runtime.
 Warning: the run time is over 2 GB, and it's probably not worth it for a dumb app like this.

 ### Linux
-You'll have to have access to MATLAB for run on Linux, as I don't have access to a Linux version of MATLAB to compile it.
-If anybody wants to compile a Linux version, please feel free to do so and provide a PR.
+You'll have to have access to MATLAB to run this on Linux, as I don't have access to a Linux version of MATLAB to compile it.
+If anybody wants to compile a Linux version, please feel free to do so and send me a PR.